 CDRs are designed to identify disability recipients who show medical improvement after they file a disability claim and so are no longer entitled to receive disability benefits.
 But if a CDR uncovers fraud (for example, someone who is working under-the-table) or criminal activity, the case will be referred to the Department of Justice for criminal investigation and prosecution.

 WHAT METHODS OF OBSERVING YOU DOES THE SSA USE?

 If the SSA has reason to look into your eligibility for continuing to receive disability benefits for any reason, they will probably use one of the following methods for doing so:

 - Direct Observation.
 This is exactly what it sounds like.
-The SSA could have someone follow you (in public places) to try to catch you doing things (dancing, lifting heavy objects, walking long distances etc.) that proves your medical condition has improved and you are no longer disabled.
+The SSA could have someone follow you (in public places) to try to catch you doing things (dancing, lifting heavy objects, walking long distances, etc.) that prove your medical condition has improved and you are no longer disabled.

 - Video Surveillance.
 This is where the SSA would try to catch you on video doing something (e.g., working out at the gym) that shows you are no longer disabled.

 - Social Media Monitoring.
-Here’s where you get a chance to hang yourself by making remarks or posting pictures or videos of yourself (or being “tagged” in photos posted by your friends) that prove or imply that you are no longer disabled.
-Social media is popular with many people and the SSA’s fraud investigators are adept at using it.
+You could put your disability benefits at risk by making remarks or posting pictures or videos of yourself (or being “tagged” in photos posted by your friends) that prove or imply that you are no longer disabled.
+Social media is easy and accessible, and the SSA’s fraud investigators are adept at using it.
 So, think before you post.